I do not have an order for protection against the abuser, and s/he has not been convicted of any crimes. Can s/he have a gun?

 - is a fugitive from justice;

-- is an undocumented immigrant or who was a U.S. citizen and renounced his/her citizenship;
+- is an undocumented immigrant or was a U.S. citizen and gave up (renounced) his/her citizenship;

 - has been dishonorably discharged from the military;